 If you’re not familiar with railways in Southeast Asia then you would naturally guess that the train would be faster than a bus.
-In this case the bus is the cheapest and fastest land option.
+In this case, the bus is the cheapest and fastest land option.
 The bus takes about 10-11 hours, while the train takes anywhere from 10 to 14 hours.

-Trains in Thailand run on old metre-gauge tracks (compared to the wider standard-gauge of Europe and China).
-Many of the routes are also single tracked, so trains from opposing directions share the same line, waiting at designated passing loops.
+Trains in Thailand run on old metre-gauge tracks (compared to the wider standard gauge of Europe and China).
+Many of the routes are also single-tracked, so trains from opposing directions share the same line, waiting at designated passing loops.

-Before the age of low cost airlines the bus was always the cheapest option.
+Before the age of low-cost airlines, the bus was always the cheapest option.
 These days there are so many flights between Chiang Mai and Bangkok that you can often find a flight almost as cheap as a bus.
-For example I booked a flight from Chiang Mai to Bangkok for $37, which was booked 5 days before flying.
+For example, I booked a flight from Chiang Mai to Bangkok for $37, which was booked 5 days before flying.

 Getting the overnight train works out cheaper than a bus when you consider that you are saving a night of accommodation expenses.
 The day train is best if you stop at destinations along the way, rather than going straight through.

-If you just want the absolutely cheapest way then get the bus.
+If you just want the absolute cheapest way then get the bus.
 If you want the most convenient way, get a flight.
 And if you are visiting Thailand and want to see some of the highlights of central and northern Thailand then get the train.